kosarev/escapeless/README.md

 * Compression-friendly output.
 * Arbitrary alphabets.
 * Fast and simple algorithm.
-* Does not involve multiplications and divisions.
+* Does not involve heavy-weight arithmetic.

 ### Comparison chart